debadrita17/lung-cancer-analysis/README.md

-# Lung Cancer Data Analysis Project
+# Lung Cancer Risk Factor Analysis Dashboard

 ## Project Overview
 The goal of this project is to analyze lung cancer patient data to identify possible behavioral and demographic risk factors associated with lung cancer cases.